Sexual Assault Care

 - Access to local law enforcement: For help with making a statement or seeking a protective order

-You may decide to make a sexual misconduct report to the Dean of Students.
+You may decide to make a sexual misconduct report to the Dean of Student Wellbeing.
 If you do this, it does not mean that you must then make a criminal complaint to the police.
-Filing a sexual misconduct report with the Dean of Students merely documents that an incident occurred at AU or involved a student at AU.
+Filing a sexual misconduct report with the Dean of Student Wellbeing merely documents that an incident occurred at AU or involved a student at AU.

 You may choose to make a complaint of violation of the Sexual Misconduct Policy at AU if you are interested in pressing a complaint against an AU student.

-The Dean of Students office is located in the 2nd floor of the Powell Campus Center.
+The Dean of Student Wellbeing's office is located in the 2nd floor of the Powell Campus Center.

 We encourage you to meet with an AU Counseling Services counselor prior to meeting with the Dean to help in exploring this option.
 If you wish, a counselor can accompany you to your meeting with the Dean.
 AU Counseling Services Call 607-871-2300